rlucioni/recipes/cookbook/food/creme-brulee.md

 3. Heat cream until almost simmering.
 4. Beat egg yolks and sugar until light in color.
 Add vanilla.
 5. Slowly mix in hot cream with spatula.
 Try not to create too many bubbles.
 6. Pour into ramekins.
-Place ramekins in hot water bath and bake for 50-60 minutes.
+Place ramekins in hot water bath and bake for 1 hour.
 Creme brulee should still be jiggly, but not liquid.
 8. Cool to room temperature and refrigerate thoroughly (up to three days).
 9. Sprinkle top with sugar and torch with blowtorch.